-(2) Should problems arise with respect to a faculty member's externally funded activity, the PSVP or other concerned administrators, shall attempt to resolve these problems through informal discussion with the faculty member.
+(2) Should problems arise with respect to a faculty member's externally funded activity, the PSVP or other concerned administrators shall attempt to resolve these problems through informal discussion with the faculty member.

-(3) If informal discussion with the faculty member fails to produce a mutually agreeable solution, or if the faculty member declines informal discussion, and a university administrator believes that adequate cause exists to terminate or revise the faculty member's externally funded activity, the PSVP shall notify the affected faculty member of the proposed termination or revision and the reason therefore, and refer the matter to a Research Advisory Committee.
+(3) If informal discussion with the faculty member fails to produce a mutually agreeable solution, or if the faculty member declines informal discussion, and a university administrator believes that adequate cause exists to terminate or revise the faculty member's externally funded activity, the PSVP shall notify the affected faculty member of the proposed termination or revision and the reason therefore, and refer the matter to a Scholarly Advisory Committee.

 (6) The committee will report in writing to the PSVP and the affected faculty member within one week from completion of the hearing, and its report will advise that the proposed intervention is either justified or not justified or will recommend an alternate solution to the problem.

 (7) After receipt of the committee's advice, the PSVP will withdraw or implement the proposed intervention or take other action deemed appropriate under the circumstances.

 (8) The procedures and time limits prescribed in section 3.b.(1) through (7) shall be followed unless extraordinary circumstances of imperative necessity prevent their implementation.
 Time limits may be varied upon the mutual consent of the PSVP, the affected faculty member, and, when relevant, the Scholarly Advisory Committee.